Bougouriba/dif-apac/static-site/_pages/home/about/index.md

 ---
 layout: single
-title: Browse Data About Decentralized Identifiers
+title: About or group
 sidebar:
+  title: Home
-  nav: browse
+  nav: home
 ---
+Link to Notion
+Link to about